Are10/flake-overwitch/README.md

 # Nixos Flake for Dagargo's Overwitch
 - https://github.com/dagargo/overwitch

-This flake builds Overwitch v1.1 from source and installs the required udev rules
+This flake builds Overwitch v2.0 from source and installs the required udev rules.

 Comes with a devShell.